eGax/TrenchBroom_xtras_plus/README.md

 <img src="/games/TAoV/Icon.png"  width="16" height="16">&nbsp;<a href="/games/TAoV/">The Ascension of Vigil</a><br>

 ### How-to-Install
 You can either grab individual files, but everything is needed inside of the game profile dir to work properly.
-You can grab the full RenegadeC branch with all commited games support files include with this <a href="https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/RenegadeC.zip">link.</a><br>
+You can grab the full RenegadeC branch with all commited games support files include with this <a href="https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/RenegadeC.zip">link</a>, then just copy the games/profile folders you want out into your `TrenchBroom/games` dir.
+Best to install add-ons in the user TB data saving location.

+**Linux** users should copy the folder Quake2RE from the and all its contents to your TB Home dir game data :

+### `~/.TrenchBroom/games/`

+For windows users copy them to :

+### `%appdata%\TrenchBroom\games\`